jdenzel2005/lwcc/README.md

 ## Remark

-No security concept was implemented.
+No security concept for Authentication and Authorization was implemented.
 API is public.

 ## Gradle tasks